 A Father’s Day Riddle

 I love riddles and I love being a father.
-So, I’ve written a fun, little riddle for all the dads out there reading this on or about the time of Father’s Day.
-I trust the Father’s Day riddle (and this article) will encourage Christian fathers out there to be the man (and dad) God has called you to be.
+So, I’ve written a fun, little Father’s Day riddle.
+I trust this riddle (and this article) will encourage Christian fathers out there to be the man (and dad) God has called you to be.
 In a day when fathers often are admonished for their failures in church and family, I’d like to commend you, Dad, for sticking it out, for staying the course, and for keeping the faith.
-Keep at it, God has designed you to reflect His glory in your willingness to serve as He served, to sacrifice as He sacrificed, to lead as He leads, and to love as He loves.
-As you struggle to carry the load of your many important responsibilities, take a moment to ponder this riddle… (Note: If you’re looking for free activities related to Father’s Day, click here.)
+Keep at it!
+God has designed you to reflect His glory in your willingness to serve as He served, to sacrifice as He sacrificed, to lead as He leads, and to love as He loves.
+As you struggle to carry the load of your many important responsibilities, take a moment to ponder this riddle…

 What one thing is a priceless treasure,